pivotal/docs-tap/install-general.md

 ## Install the Tanzu CLI Plugins

-After you have installed the tanzu core executable, you must install package, imagepullsecret, apps and app-accelerator CLI plugins.
+After you have installed the tanzu core executable, you must install package, imagepullsecret, apps, and app-accelerator CLI plugins.

 1. Navigate to the tanzu folder that contains the cli folder.